Provider implementation

 2. Register for the 1up Dev Portal, then complete email verification, and login.

-3. Click Create a Client.
+3. Click Create.

 Bulk export for production clients